On FT Energy Source:

 - How Norwegians are paying for Chesapeake CEO’s $75m bonus

-- A cautionary tale on carbon markets?
+- A cautionary tale on carbon derivatives?

 - China’s carbon intensity targets explained